fireblade-engine/ecs/README.md

 This is a **dependency free**, **lightweight**, **fast** and **easy to use** [Entity-Component System](https://en.wikipedia.org/wiki/Entity_component_system) implementation in Swift.
 It is developed and maintained as part of the [Fireblade Game Engine project](https://github.com/fireblade-engine).

-See the [Fireblade ECS Demo App](https://github.com/fireblade-engine/ecs-demo) to get started.
+See the [Fireblade ECS Demo App](https://github.com/fireblade-engine/ecs-demo) or have a look at [documentation in the wiki](https://github.com/fireblade-engine/ecs/wiki) to get started.

 ## 🚀 Getting Started